ftrias/TeensyThreads/readme.md

  *   reference manual under the Exception Model section.
  * - I tried coding this in asm embedded in Threads.cpp but the compiler
  *   optimizations kept changing my code and removing lines so I have to use
  *   a separate assembly file.
-But if you try it, make sure to declare the
+But if you try C++, make sure to declare the
  *   function "naked" so the stack pointer SP is not modified when called.
  *   This means you can't use local variables, which are stored in stack.
  *   Also turn optimizations off using optimize("O0").
  * - Function is called from systick_isr (also naked) via a branch.
 Again, this is
  *   to preserve the stack and LR.
+We override the default systick_isr().
  * - Since Systick can be called from within another interrupt, we check
  *   for this and abort.
  * - Teensy uses MSP for it's main thread; we preserve that.
 Alternatively, we